THE SIMPLE PLEASURE OF EATING A TRADITIONAL BREAKFAST IN SEVILLE

 See more: Tips for Ordering the Perfect Cup of Coffee in Spain

-Spanish coffee is strong, delicious, and will give you the burst of energy that you need to start your morning.
+Spanish coffee is strong, delicious, and will give you that burst of energy that you need to start your morning.
 As we’ve mentioned before, there are many ways to order and enjoy your coffee in Spain.
-That said, try the traditional cafĂ© con leche.
+That said, try the traditional café con leche.
 This is the go-to of most locals enjoying their breakfast in Seville.
-A shot of espresso is topped off with steamed milk and a bit of frothy foam.
-If you’re familiar with a latte, this is what you can expect but on a smaller scale.
-It makes for the perfect accompaniment to your perfect desayuno andaluz.
+A shot of espresso topped off with steamed milk similar to a latte in Italy but a little smaller.
+It makes for the perfect accompaniment to your desayuno andaluz.

 The last part of a traditional breakfast in Southern Spain is the fresh-squeezed orange juice.
 Spain is famous around the world for its orange trees that bloom in the winter, which make for delicious, fresh orange juice.
 Forget the stuff that comes from a carton.
 Most bars in Spain have a juicer in house and will squeeze you out a fresh, healthy juice in a matter of minutes.
 It’s a great way to add some vitamin C to your meal!